zPodFactory/zpodfactory.github.io/docs/faq/faq.md

 You will need to change this mac hardcoded mac address to a different one, as it will conflict with any new nested environment when prepared by NSX.

-You can also fix a broken zPod with the same steps from the zbox VM as L2 will work properly:
+You can also fix a broken zPod with the same steps from the zbox VM as L2 connectivity will work properly:

 - [Change the MAC Address of NSX Virtual Distributed Router](https://docs.vmware.com/en/VMware-NSX/4.1/migration/GUID-538774C2-DE66-4F24-B9B7-537CA2FA87E9.html)